chia-ju-lin/salesforce-account-custom-merge/README.md

-# Purpose of the Project:

-The functionality is similar to the standard salesfoce merge function.
-This project provids the following functionality.
+## Custom Merge Function - README
+The custom merge function is designed to provide a similar functionality to the standard Salesforce merge function.
+It allows for merging two account records while preserving selected values and handling child records appropriately.
+Before using this function, please make sure to modify all the *TODOs according to your specific requirements.

+## Functionality Description
+The custom merge function offers the following functionality:

+1. User Interface (UI):
-- UI to allow two manual input for the account IDs
+ - The UI provides two manual input fields for entering the account IDs to be merged.
+2. Displaying Different Field Values:
-- Display all fieds which have differnt values between the two accouts for the selection
+ - The function displays all fields that have different values between the two accounts for user selection.
+ - Fields such as Date, DateTime, and non-editable fields are excluded from the selection.
+3. Merging Process:
-- After clicking the merge
+ - After clicking the merge button, the following actions are performed:
-    - all childs will move to the master account
+ - All child records associated with the merging accounts are moved to the master account.
-    - the selected values will be update to the maser account
+ - The selected field values are *updated in the master account.
-    - the merged account will be removed
+ - The merged account is removed from the system.
-    - if any DML exception happend, the records will rollback
+ - In case of any DML (Data Manipulation Language) exceptions, the records are rolled back to their original state.
-- Please note that all Date, DateTime and not editable fields are not displaied
-- Please modify all *TODOs before using this function
+4. Field Update Considerations:
+ - It's important to note that the *update operation might fail for certain fields defined with unique constraints and additional special rules.
+Additional implementation might be needed in such use case.

-## VF pages
+## VF Pages

 - force-app/main/default/pages/mergeEntry.page
 - force-app/main/default/pages/merge.page

-- how to link the VF to a detail page?
+### To link the VF pages to a detail page, follow these steps:

-    - go to Account Object Manger/New button or Link, add "masterAccountId={!Account.Id}" as url parameter
+1. Go to the Account Object Manager.
+2. Navigate to the "Buttons, Links, and Actions" section.
+3. Either create a new button or edit an existing one.
+4. Add the following as a URL parameter: masterAccountId={!Account.Id}.

     ![Alt text](image-3.png)